ploneintranet/ploneintranet.theme/README.rst

 If you run into problems
 ------------------------

 Q: There is some obscure error in some js dependency downloaded by bower.
 What should I do?

 A: There is a fair chance that there was a download error due to timeout or delay in bower.io.
 The quick shot is to run again.
 Do make clean to be sure that all local caches are also emptied and run make again.

 Q: What are the stamp* files for?

 A: Downloading all dependencies takes quite some time.
 We use these as flags to indicate to make that these steps don't have to run again.
 That also means if you explicitly want to re-run the bower or npm step, you can just remove Theme stamp-bower or stamp-npm file and run make again.

 Q: On Ubuntu, I get weird "sh: 1: node: not found" errors.

 A: sudo ln -s /usr/bin/nodejs /usr/bin/node

+Q: I get Errors in the log of type  IOError: Error reading file '/++theme++ploneintranet.theme/prototype/home.html': failed to load external entity "/++theme++ploneintranet.theme/prototype/home.html".
+What's wrong?

+A: Did you run 'make release' in the theme checkout as descibed above?